pelaillo/chip_asm/README.md

 ## chip_asm
 ###Assembly development for c.h.i.p. computer

-The cheapest general purpose computer platform in the history of mankind is here.
+The cheapest general purpose computing platform in the history of mankind is here.
 Let's prepare the terrain for the next billion people that could access the information revolution.
 And let's hope that many of them are going to be more than information consumers.
 The platform is not ready yet for that step.
 Until now, in order to work with current c.h.i.p., another computer is needed.

 The c.h.i.p. computer is powered by an ARM Cortex A8 processor.
 There are many interesting features that hardware designers have devised.
 And assembly is the key to truly unleash them.